 Community Relations Director: Stephanie Stoll

-Stephanie comes to Traditions at Camargo with more than 20 years experience with various healthcare organizations.
+Stephanie joins us with more than 20 years experience in various healthcare organizations.
 She chose a career serving the public, and finds it extremely rewarding to help seniors transition to community style living.

 “A big part of my job is building relationships with future residents.
 I love learning about people and their families.
 I genuinely care about connecting with the people that I’m trying to help.
 When someone moves in, we haven’t just gained a resident we’ve gained a new friend.”

 Stephanie resides in Blue Ash with her husband and children.
 She enjoys spending time with her family and traveling in her spare time.

 Douglas was born in Boston, MA and raised for most of his life in Cincinnati.
 He is a graduate of Lawrence University, is a SAIDO Learning Chief Lead Supporter and Trainer, a non-pharmacological treatment which has been shown to slow the symptoms of dementia among seniors.
 Douglas is also trained and certified in Opening Minds Through Art and essentialALZ, a program created by the Alzheimer's Association in harmony with the Dementia Care Practice Recommendations.

 "I decided to pursue a career in aging services after having a job in the interior design field.
 I wanted a career that had a deeper impact and brought happiness to others.
 I have always been, and remain, very close with my maternal grandparents, Eric and Suzanne, and volunteered at retirement communities during high school.
 I knew a transition to a career of service was a better fit for me.
 Everyone here is special, with their own background, experiences and views.
 I enjoy customizing new residents' transitions into our community and making everyone feel appreciated."
 Douglas also enjoys spending time outdoors with his dachshund, Eloise, his parents, grandparents, siblings and their families.

 Wellness Director: Jody Hall